Authorities: Man in ‘Camp Auschwitz' Shirt at Riot Arrested

 During a federal court hearing Wednesday, a prosecutor said the government would not be seeking Packer's detention.
 A federal judge said Packer would be released promptly on a personal recognizance bond that bars him from visiting Washington unless it’s for a court appearance.

-Packer said he intends to hire his own lawyer, as opposed to a court-appointed attorney.
-But he did not identify who would represent him in the case.
+Packer said he intends to hire his own lawyer, instead of a court-appointed attorney.
+He did not identify who would represent him in the case.

 Two police officers from Rocky Mount, Virginia, face the same charges.
 Sgt.
 Thomas “T.J.”
 Robertson and officer Jacob Fracker were both placed on administrative leave by the Rocky Mount Police Department after they attended the rally while off-duty.

-A statement of facts written by a U.S. Capitol Police special agent and unsealed Wednesday said Robertson and Fracker were photographed in the Capitol Building “making an obscene statement” in front of a statute of John Stark, an American Revolutionary War officer from New Hampshire famous for writing the state's “Live Free or Die” motto.
+A statement of facts written by a U.S. Capitol Police special agent and unsealed Wednesday said Robertson and Fracker were photographed in the Capitol Building “making an obscene statement” before a statue of John Stark, an American Revolutionary War officer from New Hampshire famous for writing the state's “Live Free or Die” motto.

 In social media posts, Robertson is quoted as saying: “CNN and the Left are just mad because we actually attacked the government who is the problem and not some random small business … The right IN ONE DAY took the f------ U.S. Capitol.
 Keep poking us.”